inbravo/travel/june-2019/README.md

 *	Condition of motorcycle and the difficult terrain is making it more difficult for me
 *	An army convoy has made it farther difficult.
 This pass is lifeline to connectivity between Laddakh and Srinagar
 *	During the Indo-Pakistani War of 1947, Zoji La was seized by Pakistani supported invaders.
-*	The pass was re-captured by Indian forces in an assault codenamed Operation Bison, with the surprise use of tanks
+*	The pass was re-captured by Indian forces in Operation Bison, with the surprise use of tanks
 *	Zozilla has a special place in Tank battles because it is the highest altitude at which tanks had operated in combat
 *	Stopped for few minutes at Zozilla tiger temple, maintained by [Border Road Organization (BRO)](https://en.wikipedia.org/wiki/Border_Roads_Organisation)
 *	BRO has a big contribution in maintaining the roads of such difficult zones of India